kinderly/pickpoint_api/README.md

 ## Description

-This gem provides a basic Ruby wrapper over [Pickpoint](http://pickpoint.ru/) API.
+This gem provides a Ruby wrapper over [Pickpoint](http://pickpoint.ru/) API.
+All API methods documented by Feb 1 2014 are implemented.

 ## Installation